 The Audit Committee on behalf of the Company has selected Ernst & Young LLP, an international accounting firm of independent certified public accountants, to act as the independent registered public accounting firm for the Company and its consolidated subsidiaries for the year ending December 31, 2021.
 Representatives of Ernst & Young LLP are expected to be present at the Annual Meeting, will have the opportunity to make a statement if they desire to do so and will be available to respond to appropriate questions.
 Although shareholder approval of the selection of Ernst & Young LLP is not required by law, the Board of Directors believes that it is advisable to give our shareholders an opportunity to ratify this selection.
-If this proposal is not approved by our shareholders at the Annual Meeting, the Audit Committee will reconsider its selection of Ernst & Young LLP.
-Even if the selection of Ernst & Young LLP is ratified, the Audit Committee in its discretion may select a different independent registered public accounting firm at any time during the year if it determines that such a change would be in the best interests of the Company and our shareholders.
+If this proposal is not approved by our shareholders at the Annual Meeting, the Audit Committee in its discretion may select a different independent registered public accounting firm at any time during the year if it determines that such a change would be in the best interests of the Company and our shareholders.